 AML are rare benign neoplasms that usually occur in the kidneys, and account for 1% of all renal masses.
 Extrarenal localization of AML is exceedingly uncommon [4].
-After kidneys, the liver and the skin are the next most common sites of AML origin.
-Minja et al. [3] conducted a literature review in 2012 and found only 52 cases of AML with extrarenal localization.
+After kidneys, liver and skin are the next most common sites of AML origin.
+Minja et al. [3] conducted a literature review in 2012. and found only 52 cases of AML with extrarenal localization.
 Summarized findings of the Minja et al. [3] review are given in Figure 3.
-The liver localization was the most common (18 cases), followed by the uterus (seven cases), and retroperitoneum (four cases).
-Out of all presented cases, only one patient had a spermatic cord AML (3), i.e. in 1989 this case was described by Castillenti and Bertin [5].
-According to our knowledge, our case is the second AML located in the spermatic cord.
+The liver localization was the most common (18 cases), followed by the uterus (7 cases), and retroperitoneum (4 cases).
+Out of all presented cases, only one patient had spermatic cord AML (3), i.e. in 1989. this case was described by Castillenti and Bertin [5].
+According to our knowledge, our case is the second AML located in spermatic cord.

 AML are previously thought to be hamartomatous lesions.
 It is now known that AML arise from the perivascular epithelioid cells (PEC) and belong to a family of tumors named "PEComas."
-These tumors show phenotypic (smooth muscle, epithelioid, and lipid-rich histology), and immunohistochemical coexpression of myogenic (smooth muscle actin) and melanocytic (HMB-45, melan A, microphthalmia transcription factor, tyrosinase) modulation.
-In other words, pathohistological findings of AML typically tend to have triphasic features: myoid spindle cells, islands of fat tissue, and dysmorphic blood vessels that have thick walls and do not have elastic lamina [6, 7].
-In AML immunohistochemical studies show positive staining for various markers such as MART1/Melan-A, muscle-specific actin (HHF35), HBM45, calponin, NKI-C3.
-Also, AML tend to be negative for renin and keratin [6, 8].
+These tumors show phenotypic (smooth muscle, epithelioid, and lipid rich histology), and immunohistochemical coexpression of myogenic (smooth muscle actin) and melanocytic (HMB-45, melan A, microphthalmia transcription factor, tyrosinase) modulation.
+In other words pathohistological findings of AML typically trend to have triphasic features: myoid spindle cells, islands of fat tissue, and dysmorphic blood vessels that have thick wall and do not have elastic lamina [6, 7].
+In AML immunohistochemical studies show positive staining for various markers such as: MART1/Melan-A, muscle specific actin (HHF35), HBM45, calponin, NKI-C3.
+Also, AML tend to be negative for renin and Keratin [6, 8].
 In our case, histopathological and immunohistochemical examination revealed typical AML.
-On the other hand, scrotal region tumors are mostly testicular germ cell tumors, which are associated with an increase in serum tumor markers.
-Since in our case the tumor grew from the spermatic cord, before obtaining definitive diagnosis by histopathology, our assumption was that germ cell tumor is the probable diagnosis.
-However, the tumor markers were within the normal range.
-Since AML represents a rare entity which can be clinically present in many guises, a pathohistological and especially an immunohistochemical examination are the gold standard in the definitive diagnosis of AML.
+On the other hand, scrotal region tumors are mostly germ cell tumors of the testis which are associated with increase in serum tumor markers.
+Since in our case tumor grew up from spermatic cord, before obtaining definitive diagnosis by histopathology, our assumption was that germ cell tumor is probable diagnosis.
+However, tumor markers were within normal range.
+Since AML represents a rare entity which can be clinically represent in many guises, pathohistological and especially immunohistochemical examination are gold standard in definitive diagnosis of AML.

-Extrarenal retroperitoneal AML may present in a variety of ways, such as incidental radiological finding, abdominal pain, loin and back pain, felling of fullness in the abdomen, diffuse pain and bleeding, hematuria, vomiting, constipation, weight loss, abdominal mass [6].
-Pain in the right groin, high fever, and a local finding indicative of incarcerated inguinoscrotal hernia were present in our patient.
+Extrarenal retroperitoneal AML may represent in a variety of ways, such as: incidental radiological finding, abdominal pain, loin and back pain, felling of fullness in the abdomen, diffuse pain and bleeding, hematuria, vomiting, constipation, weight loss, abdominal mass [6].
+Pain in the right groin, high fever and local finding indicative of incarcerated inguinoscrotal hernia were present in our patient.
 Thus, AML of extrarenal localization can appear in many possible scenarios and diagnosis prior to obtaining a pathohistological finding is almost impossible.